ainneo/vanilla-js-crud-app2/README.md

 ## This site is a vanilla JavaScript CRUD APP
-This site is built with vanilla JS, HTML, and CSS.
+Built with vanilla JS, HTML, and CSS.
 See directions below for installing and using the json server.

 ### Download and run JSON server from your terminal
 Type ```npm install -g json-server``` and once that’s done installing,